Blokh/balerine_home_task/README.md

   * transaction logic & persistence
   * wallet persistence.
 4. generate a dynamic config, also the transactions are very much different so maybe generating 2 different actos for each would be perferable.
-5. add tests to the machine, view, models and so on
+5. add tests to the machine, view, models using jest